sandiegopython/test-driven-django-development/tutorials/02-models.rst

 It is generally a good practice to separate your Django projects into multiple specialized (and sometimes reusable) apps.
 Additionally every Django model must live in an app so you'll need at least one app for your project.

-Let's create an app for blog posts and related models.
+Let's create an app for blog entries and related models.
 We'll call the app ``blog``:

 .. code-block:: bash